Need assistance in choosing the right insurance plan?

 Equity-Linked Savings Scheme (ELSS)

-The Equity-Linked Savings Scheme is a mutual fund scheme focused on stock market investments2.
+The Equity-Linked Savings Scheme is a mutual fund scheme focused on stock market investments.
 Contributions of up to ₹1.5 lakhs made in ELSS schemes qualify for tax* deductions under Section 80C of the Income Tax Act.

 ELSS stands out from other tax-saving instruments due to its remarkably brief lock-in period of just three years.
 Moreover, you can only redeem your investment after this three-year holding period.
+However, you can retain your investments for as long as possible to maximise returns.

 Unit-Linked Insurance Plan (ULIP)